sandman45/TieFighter/README.md

 ```
 cd server
 cd src
-node main portNumber
+node main
 ```
 ### Running on Webstorm

 ```
 click run main.js node
 ```

-server will run port 3000 unless you change the port in the .env file the web server will run on port 8080 unless changed in the .env file
+server will run port 3000 unless you change the port in the .env file

+the web server will run on port 3000 unless changed in the .env file

 The webpage will be available at `http://localhost:8080/`

---
-Or, if you are on Windows, just double click the `startServer.bat` file, the server will automatically start on port 8999.

-The webpage will be available at `http://localhost:8080/`

-*note* not 100% if it works in windows.. i may have broke it ;)

 ## Scene